 The ESG Grant process and grantee performance are based on Lincoln's Written Standards for ESG/CoC Service Delivery.
 These standards define terms and categories of service, expectations for agency coordination across the CoC, HMIS participation, and minimum performance expectations in Street Outreach, Emergency Shelter, Homeless Prevention, Rapid Rehousing, Transitional Housing, and Permanent Supportive Housing.
 The Lincoln CoC Lead HMIS agency provides all CoC and ESG grantees with bi-annual performance data.
 The Standards were originally developed by the CoC in 2012.
 They are reviewed and updated on an annual basis.
-The most recent revision was approved by the CoC in September 2018, and are currently being updated.
+The most recent revision was approved by the CoC in September 2017.